tmard/Credit-Risk-Classification/README.md

 ## Objective

-Using knowledge of Python and supervised machine learning to train and evaluate a model based on loan risk.
+Using knowledge of Python and supervised machine learning to train and evaluate the best model to use based on loan risk, where a healthy loan status is `0` and a high-risk loan status is `1`.